cakephp/docs/en/deployment.rst

 this process will take care about library dependencies and file and folder permissions.

-Be aware that when deploying via FTP you will at least have to fix file and folder permissions.
+Be aware that when deploying via FTP you will have to fix file and folder permissions.

 You can also use this deployment technique to setup a staging or demo-server